 I like it when my clients go, ‘Surprise me’.
 Based on their preferences, I usually come up with designs on the spot.
 My designs look full but never over the top.
 I like floral and Gulf-inspired detailing.
 To me, technique is more important than style – the precision of the lines and dots, and the symmetry of the designs are crucial.

 Most of the ingredients in my henna paste are imported from Rajasthan and the US.
 Cajeput is my favourite essential oil, along with sweet orange.
 A lot of people like lavender, but I can’t stand the smell.
 I make about 500 grams of paste a week.

-Hopefully, I’ll start conducting classes next year to share the art of henna.
-I already have appointments up until December 2017.
-Brides usually book at least half a year in advance, while I slot in casual ones (from $10/adults, $5/children) whenever I have time.
+I conduct classes to share the art of henna.
+Brides usually book at least half a year in advance, while I slot in casual ones (from $10) whenever I have time.

 AS FOUND ON